fleetdm/fleet/docs/Using Fleet/Audit-logs.md

 This activity contains the following fields:
 - "software_title": Name of the software.
 - "software_package": Filename of the installer.
-- "team_name": Name of the team to which this software was added.
-Empty string if it was added to no team.
+- "team_name": Name of the team to which this software was added. `null` if it was added to no team." +
+- "team_id": The ID of the team to which this software was added. `null` 0 if it was added to no team.

 #### Example